NeuronAddict/pyic/README.md

 * The StarExtract will get the first pattern that match his expression and display only the value on the '*'

 The benefit is:
-* When we discover the vuln, 2 lines of code are suffisient to share the vuln with the team or publish them.
+* When we discover the vuln, 2 lines of code are sufficient to share the vuln with the team or publish them.
 * We can add all logic that we want (evasion, encoding, ...) the only limit is the python language.
 * We can use the output to build more complex exploit.